Smoked Brisket Flat (The Ultimate Guide)

 You’re aiming for an internal temperature between 203-205 degrees Fahrenheit.
 I find that a finish temp of 205° will give you the best results.
 My guests have confirmed this, who have tried many brisket flats that I have smoked to various temperatures!
 When your brisket hits this sweet spot, you’re guaranteed a tender, juicy brisket that’s cooked to perfection.

-How to use leftover smoked brisket
+How to use Leftover Smoked Brisket

 If you have leftovers, consider yourself lucky!
 I don’t always have leftovers after making a smoked brisket flat, but when i do, there are so many ways I like to use it.

-- Put it in some creamy mac and cheese.
+- Make a meat-lover’s mac and cheese.

-- Use it in these beef enchiladas.
+- Use it in these easy beef enchiladas.

 - Make leftover brisket tacos.